stat4701/2014/_posts/2014-04-26-stephens-project-review.md

 Regression tree model

 - Broaden scope to include features that are not known initially
--
-Break knitr doc into pieces
 </section>
 	<section>
 ## Suggestions?

+- Making long knitr doc more navigable
-- Repetitive code for graphing, especially applying in applying fill and stroke colors
+- Repetitive code for graphing, especially in applying fill and stroke colors
 - Color-coding of R code in rmd
 </section>
 	<section>